aresthebellator/EcoScan-AI/README.md

   "Roma": "segnalazioni.ambiente@comune.roma.it"
 }

-Puoi estendere il file con quanti comuni vuoi.
+You can expand this list anytime.
+(Puoi ampliarlo quando vuoi.)

 ⸻

-👨‍💻 Crediti
+👨‍💻 Crediti / Credits

 Creato da Ares (17 anni)
+Created by Ares (17 y/o)

-✔ Appassionato di AI, cybersecurity e sviluppo open-source ✔ Focus su progetti etici, utili e accessibili
+✔ Appassionato di AI, cybersecurity e open-source
+✔ Focus su progetti etici e utili
 ✔ Basato su LLaVA + Ollama

 ⸻

-📜 Licenza — MIT
+📜 Licenza — MIT License

+Open-source.
+Free to use, modify and distribute.

 MIT License
 Copyright (...)
 Permission is hereby granted, free of charge, to any person obtaining a copy...

 ⸻

-🤝 Contribuire
+🤝 Contribuire / Contribute

-Pull request e miglioramenti sono ben accetti!
+💡 Pull requests are welcome.

-Puoi contribuire con:
+Puoi contribuire con / You can contribute by:

-• Nuovi modelli AI
-• Dataset ambientali
+• Miglioramenti all’AI
 • Aggiunta email dei comuni
-• Miglioramento logica di analisi
+• Nuovi modelli supportati
+• Ottimizzazione codice
-• Integrazioni open-data
+• Documentazione
-• Funzionalità nel bot Telegram

 ⸻

 🌱 Perché EcoScan-AI?

-Per dimostrare che l’AI non deve essere costosa né centralizzata: può essere libera, locale e al servizio dell’ambiente.
+** 🇮🇹 Perché l’AI non deve essere costosa o centralizzata.
+Può essere locale, libera e al servizio dell’ambiente.**

+** 🇬🇧 Because AI shouldn’t be expensive or locked behind cloud services.
+It can be local, open, and built to protect the environment.**

+⸻

+✨ EcoScan-AI è un piccolo progetto con un grande obiettivo: usare l’AI per migliorare il mondo, non per complicarlo.
+✨ EcoScan-AI is a small project with a big goal: using AI to help the world, not harm it.

 ---